Forgery

 - Faking personal information on a mortgage application.
 Giving the large sums of money involved in mortgage lending, this allegation can be particularly serious.

-- Pretending to be someone else on a credit card application—in addition to accessing thousands of dollars in credit in their name, a person may also be lowing the credit score of another.
+- Pretending to be someone else on a credit card application – in addition to accessing thousands of dollars in credit in their name, a person may also be lowering the credit score of another

 - Writing a check from a bank account that the payee has already closed

-- Altering prescriptions.
-This may be attempted by someone struggling with addiction or extreme pain and seeking higher dosages than what their doctor may have authorized.
+- Altering prescriptions, which may be attempted by someone struggling with addiction or extreme pain who is seeking higher dosages than what their doctor may have authorized

 Forgery is often connected to other crimes.
 The person who is alleged to have used fraudulently obtained credentials to enter a building or log into a computer system might also be charged with burglary and theft.